PPA with Bullfrog Power and the Royal Bank of Canada

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.

 On July 28, we announced that BluEarth signed power purchase agreements (PPAs) with Bullfrog Power and the Royal Bank of Canada for the Yellow Lake and Burdett Solar Project.
-These PPAs will directly support the construction of this Project, which is expected to begin in August 2020 and expected to be completed by April 2021.
+These PPAs will directly support the construction of this Project, which is expected to begin at the end of August.
+The Project is expected to be operational in April 2021.
 Construction of the Burdett Solar Project will be completed in conjunction with the Yellow Lake Solar Project, which is also located in the County of Forty Mile.

 - Alberta Utilities Commission (AUC) Approval – completed